-- c.
+- b.
+Demographic Changes and Local Development Plans By 2021, the population in the county is expected to grow to 679,400.
+This population growth may change the geographic pattern of risk and hence require review of the positioning of, and response times from the existing portfolio of fire stations.
+The changing demography of the area may also affect the distribution and nature of demand for the Service's response.
+The infrastructure needs associated with new housing and population growth plus a changing demographic profile, such as an increasingly elderly population, will contribute to a changing geography of risk and hence of service response.
+Again this may support re-profiling of facilities, including relocation of existing facilities to ensure adequate response is maintained. - c.
 Expenditure Constraints The current climate of severe public expenditure constraints and, within this, the Authority's own budgetary pressures are likely to have continuing impact over the medium term and beyond.
 The requirements to reduce public expenditure will result in increased pressures to reduce overall property costs, in both absolute and relative terms, in order to protect front-line operational services.
 There will be a need to demonstrate that the portfolio is optimised as far as is possible and that no unnecessary expenditure is being incurred.
 This will include considering closely the opportunities to release monetary resources tied-up in buildings as a mechanism to modernise and improve service performance. - d.
 Collaboration, Partnership Working and Shared Services There is a continuing and growing expectation that all public sector organisations vigorously pursue opportunities for efficiencies through collaboration, developing shared service models or outsourcing.
 In addition, there is a continuing Government agenda to promote 'joined up' local services through initiatives which seek to be more customer- focused, integrated service delivery models and improved resource efficiency through better or shared use of accommodation and improved integration between public sector agencies.
 These are all drivers for potentially significant changes to the Authority's property portfolio which may lead to co-location of functions with partner Authorities/agencies or removing the need for accommodation for some functions altogether.

 The Policing and Crime Act 2017 mandated all Fire and Rescue Services to pursue closer working and collaboration under "The Pillars of Reform".
-In pursuit of this, BFRS jointly chairs a Project Board with Bedfordshire Police which oversees a range of workstreams bringing not only BFRS and Bedfordshire Police closer together but also explores initiatives involving East of

-England Ambulance Service.
-The Service currently has four stations used and paid for by the Ambulance Service and currently two with the police.
+In pursuit of this, BFRS jointly chairs a Project Board with Bedfordshire Police which oversees a range of workstreams bringing not only BFRS and Bedfordshire Police closer together but also explores initiatives involving East of England Ambulance Service.
+The Service currently has four stations used and paid for by the Ambulance Service and currently three with the police.
 This is likely to increase in number.
-Both Services secured £37.5k funding from the One Public Estate (OPE) initiative to fund joint working at stations.
-A submission for funding under OPE 6 will be for feasibility study/option appraisal for a joint headquarters building.
+Both Services secured £37.5k funding from the One Public Estate

+(OPE 5) initiative to fund joint working at stations.
+An interest free loan bid of £220k was successful under OPE 6, should it be required, for feasibility study/option appraisal for a joint headquarters building.

-During 2016/17, the Service has also welcomed both Midshires Search and Rescue and the Road Victims Trust to Bedford Station.
+Since 2016/17, the Service has also welcomed both Midshires Search and Rescue and the Road Victims Trust to Bedford Station.